SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-update3.png" width="350" height="290">

 At this point you can either select option **3.
-Select file** to update some more devices on the tenant or you can select option **Q. Quit** and re-run the application to update devices on another tenant.
+Select file** to update different devices on the tenant or you can select option **Q. Quit** and re-run the application to update devices on another tenant.